satansdeer/satansdeer.github.com/content/legacy-posts/react-pure-component/index.md

 It's important to note here that if `props` or `state` contain some complex data structures and some deeply nested parts of them will change - `PureComponent` might produce false negatives and your component won't be re-rendered.

-Overall if your React component’s `render()` function renders the same result given the same props and state - you can get performance boost if you will use `PureComponent`.
+if your React component’s `render()` function renders the same result given the same props and state - you can get performance boost if you will use `PureComponent`.

 If you use functional component - you can wrap it into `React.memo` for similar result.